beberlei/env/README.md

 file parsing necessary during requests, config variables are loaded from a persistent zval storage that is global between all requests.

-**EXPERIMENTAL** This extension is not tested in production yet and currently only works on PHP 7.
+**EXPERIMENTAL** This extension is not tested in production yet.
+It works with PHP 5.6 and PHP 7.

 ## Installation